 12. Rectangle: best free window manager for Mac

 Multitasking with multiple apps on Mac is not the most pleasant experience.
 Generally speaking, a part of this problem has to do with the lack of a better window management utility.
 You see, unlike Linux, or even Windows, for that matter, the default window management solution on macOS, split view, is very barebone, to say the least — to a point where you can only tile two apps side-by-side.
 So if you wish to tile more than two app windows, you are likely to get disappointed.
 This is where third-party window management apps come into play.
 And one such is Rectangle.

-Rectangle is a free and open-source window manager for Mac that lets you arrange windows on your desktop in your preferred layout.
+Rectangle is free and open-source window manager for Mac that lets you arrange windows on your desktop in your preferred layout.
 This Mac app supports a wide range of layouts to choose from, with quick-access shortcuts to help you quickly snap windows between different arrangements right from your keyboard.
 What’s more, you even get to set custom keyboard shortcuts for the different layouts to your preference.
 Alternatively, if you are just getting started and aren’t familiar with the shortcuts, you can use Rectangle’s menu bar app shortcut to switch between different layout settings.

 Rectangle alternatives: Magnet, Mosaic, BetterSnapTool, and Moom.

 13. Helium: best productivity app for multitasking

 Helium is, again, one of the must-have productivity apps for your Mac, which lets you multitask better and get more done on your system.
 The basic idea behind the app is to offer you a floating browser window.
 One that stays on top of all other app windows so you can always see its content.
 And, based on what you want to do, can be put to use accordingly.